 Blue Point Ragdoll kittens should not be separated from their mothers until they are 12 weeks or 3 months of age.

 Upon bringing home your Blue Point kitten, you now have to care for her for the rest of her life.
-Prepare for her arrival by having all the basics in places like water and food bowls, a cat bed, a blanket, a litter box, food and cat treats, and toys.
+Prepare for her arrival by having all the basics in places like water and food bowls, a cat bed, a blanket, a litter box with scratching posts, food and cat treats, and toys.

 Do not miss out on the vaccination schedule of your Blue Point kitten as well as her deworming schedule.
 For her comfort during your trips to the veterinary clinic, you may want to get a sturdy cat carrier that is appropriate for her size.